 Implementation of access control based on Blockchain has been mentioned in some research projects such as [5,6,7].
 They provide security for their system through a Decentralized Application (DApp).
 They proposed a decentralized ABAC model against other research projects that are commonly proposed to centralize ABAC.
-They propose decentralization to purge some sort of problems in scaled scenarios such as supply chain in synchronization and trust between the parties [5].
-They used smart contracts to solve current centralized systems issues by implementing a DApp.
+They propose decentralization to purge some sort of problems in scaled scenarios such as the supply chain in synchronization and trust between the parties [5].
+They used smart contracts to solve current centralized systems' issues by implementing a DApp.
 One major problem with Blockchain is its storage cost [6].
 The InterPlanetary File System (IPFS) proposed an enforced cryptographic authorization and access control scheme to deliver a secure service for storing personal health records.
 Pournaghi et al. [8] raised keeping medical records in different data sources as a problem that engaged current context healthcare systems.
 Medical records in databases of separate hospitals have added a new controlling layer to medical records, which is an obstacle to accessing medical records fast enough, even for patients.
 Concerns about the security, privacy, and accessibility of medical records are essential in addition to the patient’s authority on the belonging medical records.
 The combination of attribute-based encryption (ABE) and identity-based encryption (IBE) to encrypt medical data is not new, which is proposed in [9,10].
 This combination supports fine-grained access control to facilitate access management in the system.
 Blockchain technology has a high potential to integrate health records from different sources [10].
-Shi et al [10] survey blockchain-based healthcare systems in the aspect of security and privacy and have found that Blockchain has a high potential to apply security, integrity, and privacy into healthcare systems.
+Shi et al. [10] survey blockchain-based healthcare systems in the aspect of security and privacy and have found that Blockchain has a high potential to apply security, integrity, and privacy into healthcare systems.
 Blockchain characteristics such as immutability, transparency and decentralized distributed data storing present a range of applications in healthcare systems that meet some challenges in accessing the patient's medical records.

 Blockchain technology has met a number of significant requirements of a healthcare system such as security, privacy, anonymity, integrity, authentication, controllability, auditability [10] but it has a high rate of redundancy in data storing which systematically inefficient for storing large files as a cost-effective data warehouse.
 Blockchain technology presents strong support for a high number of transactions and traffic that shows great potential in combination with other technologies to be used.
-Certain alternatives for data storing that could be used alongside blockchain to perform cost-effectiveness are Cloud, P2P, and DFS.
+Certain alternatives for data storing that could be used alongside blockchain to perform cost effectiveness are Cloud, P2P, and DFS.
 Distributed systems are more desirable for performance in scaled traffic besides volume.
 Distributed file systems (DFS) are welcomed, such as Inter-Planetary File System (IPFS) and Swarm, as the representative DFSs for system designers [11].
 IPFS is a distributed file system that provides a high-throughput content-addressed block storage model, with content-addressed hyperlinks that connect all computing devices with the same file system.
 IPFS, a distributed hash table (DHT), is a key component that maps keys to values in the distributed system.
 It is like a large table that presents what data is stored, where and who has what data [14].
 DHT has no single point of failure, and nodes do not need to trust each other.
 In comparison with cloud storage, IPFS has no central server, and the data is stored distributed.
-Our proposed conceptual model has been raised and shaped by our understanding which has come through the studied papers that are all presented in the state of the art.
+Our proposed conceptual model has been raised and shaped by our understanding, which has come through the studied papers that are all presented in the state of the art.
 It has been shaped based on the advantages and suitability are discussed in the reviewed paper.

 Conceptual model